“Nobody Died At Sandy Hook”

 Rosen stated he and [redacted] tried to call a few of the telephone numbers that some of the children verbally gave them to contact their parents, but that he believed many were home telephone numbers and he wasn’t able to reach anyone.
 Rosen stated that [redacted] called her supervisor at the bus company and gave the supervisor the names of the children present, and stated that the supervisor was able to contact at least some of the parents, some of whom began arriving at Rosen’s house within 10 to 15 minutes later to collect their children.

 So no, Rosen wasn’t “idle” for half an hour.
-Parents began arriving at his house within 10–15 minutes, and the remaining children were taken to the nearby fire station and turned over to State Troopers already on the scene.
+Parents were already arriving within 10–15 minutes, and the remaining children were later taken to the firehouse and turned over to State Troopers who were already on scene.
+As for the fixation on whether Rosen personally dialed 911—so what?
+Plenty of people did, and those calls are publicly available.
+The idea that Rosen’s actions somehow suggest a “drill” is absurd.
+This is not skepticism; it’s character assassination.

 “Now consider the case of what snopes.com admits is an unidentified man seen with a gun in the woods near the school on the day of the massacre, as reported in the Newtown Bee newspaper.
 Snopes.com reassures us that a reliable local law enforcement source says that the armed man at or near the scene of the crime was only an off-duty tactical squad police officer from another town.
 But this so-called (implicitly anyway) innocent explanation raises about 100 more questions than it answers.
 What was his name?
 Why can’t we know his name?
 Why was he armed?
 Why was he armed when he was off-duty?
 Why did he decide to spend his off-duty hours prowling the woods where a massacre was to occur or had just occurred?” pg.
 189

-Why do I get the distinct feeling that even if those 100 questions were answered truthfully, we’d just end up with 1,000 more?
+Why do I get the distinct impression that even if all 100 questions were answered, another 1,000 would immediately replace them?

-The identity and actions of this “man in the woods” are explained on page 17 of the Report of the State’s Attorney for the Judicial District of Danbury on the Shootings at Sandy Hook Elementary School and 36 Yogananda Street, Newtown, Connecticut, on December 14, 2012:
+The identity and actions of the so-called “man in the woods” are explained on page 17 of the Report of the State’s Attorney for the Judicial District of Danbury on the Shootings at Sandy Hook Elementary School and 36 Yogananda Street, Newtown, Connecticut, on December 14, 2012:

 A man from New York who was working in a nearby town and went to SHES after an application on his cell telephone alerted him to the situation at the school.
 He drove to the firehouse and went up to the school on foot.
 He was taken from the scene of the school in handcuffs and later to the Newtown Police Department.
 It was later determined that he did not have a connection to the shooting and had gone to SHES to see what was going on.

-The report doesn’t mention a firearm, but the Newtown Bee does:
+The report doesn’t mention a firearm, though The Newtown Bee does, identifying him as an off-duty tactical officer:

 A man with a gun who was spotted in the woods near the school on the day of the incident was an off-duty tactical squad police officer from another town, according to the source.